xzYue/odoo/doc/reference/orm.rst

 Old API compatibility
 =====================

-Odoo is currently transitioning from an older (less regular) API, it can be necessary to manually bridge from one to the other manually:
+Modoo is currently transitioning from an older (less regular) API, it can be necessary to manually bridge from one to the other manually:

 * RPC layers (both XML-RPC and JSON-RPC) are expressed in terms of the old